PetruSoroaga/RubyFPV/README.md

 # Licences

-You can use this C/C++ code however you wish (for example, but not limited to: as is, or by modifying it, or by adding new code, or by removing parts of the code; in public or private projects, in free or commercial products) only if you get a priori written consent from Petru Soroaga (petrusoroaga@yahoo.com) for your specific use.
+You can use this C/C++ code however you wish (for example, but not limited to: as is, or by modifying it, or by adding new code, or by removing parts of the code; in public or private projects, in free or commercial products) only if you get a priori written consent from Petru Soroaga (petrusoroaga@yahoo.com) for your specific use and only if this copyright terms are preserved and redistributted along with the code.
 This code is public for learning and academic purposes.

 Also, check the licences folder for additional licences terms.